Lit.

 some guiding questions: what are affective stories? what do they effect? what makes them effective? if only effective in one group, why not in another? what is effective in both groups? in 3, 4, 5, 6, different groups? who do I want to effect?

-the knowledge I’ve gained from this approach as been constantly applied via short stories that I create.
+the knowledge I’ve gained from this approach has been constantly applied via short stories that I create.
 I typically apply these in two categories: professional and creative. for the former, my professional stories are often related to marketing content, effecting more groups to spread brand awareness. it has also been very literally applied in creative narrative industries such as film development, game development and publishing.
-I’m hoping to hone these skills in application of business development and am currently seeking entry-level positions at companies and brands where I feel my work will help refine and grow their effective market.

-creatively, I find that I can be more eccentric and have more freedom to experiment with affective stories. i’ve experimented making stories in as many mediums as possible. visual media is usually effective to more people, so I create most my stories in the short film medium. of course, written, game and artistic mediums are also great and I’ve spent considerable time in these mediums as well. always, my experimentations attempt to push the boundary of what I already know. recently, I’ve been caught up on testing surrealism or dream aesthetics as a globally affective story.
-I am attempting to make more sense of its current and possible future qualities.
+creatively, I find that I can be more eccentric and have more freedom to experiment with affective stories. i’ve experimented making stories in as many mediums as possible. visual media is usually effective to more people, so I create most my stories in the short film medium. of course, written, game and artistic mediums are also great, and I’ve spent considerable time in these mediums as well. always, my experimentations attempt to push the boundary of what I already know. recently, I’ve been caught up on work in all of the above, sort of, but not really.